scheemik/Tracking_Staircase_Layers/README.md

 # Staircase Clustering Detection Algorithm

 Written by Mikhail Schee for:
-Mikhail Schee, Erica Rosenblum, Jonathan M. Lilly, and Nicolas Grisouard (2023) "Unsupervised Clustering Identifies Thermohaline Staircases in the Canada Basin of the Arctic Ocean"
+(in preparation) Mikhail Schee, Erica Rosenblum, Jonathan M. Lilly, and Nicolas Grisouard (2025) "17 years of thermohaline staircase evolution in the Arctic Ocean's Canada Basin"

 ## License